10zane10/blist/README.md

 bohemian-rhaps
 ```

-`$ blist playlist` will play all-star.mp3 fat-rat-unity.wav and
+`$ blist playlist` will play all-star.mp3, fat-rat-unity.wav, and
 bohemian-rhapsody.flac (assuming you have these files in the song directory).

 The names do not have to be the complete /path/to/file nor do they even need to